- Climate Action

-While these goal statements all support City action to reduce greenhouse gas emissions and do not conflict with one another, and, there is a significant gap between the ambition and requisite actions of these goal statements, reflecting the growth in the urgency of climate action.
+While these goal statements all support City action to reduce greenhouse gas emissions and do not conflict with one another, there existed a significant gap between the ambition and requisite actions of these goal statements, reflecting the growth in the urgency of climate action.

-This amendment will restore alignment between the Regional Plan and the City’s climate goals, clarifying the carbon neutrality goal and the types of climate action the City will take.
-This will reduce confusion, increase transparency, and provide decision-makers with support when making decisions based on the City’s climate action goals.
+This amendment restored alignment between the Regional Plan and the City’s climate goals, clarifying the carbon neutrality goal and the types of climate action the City will take.
+This amendment aimed to reduce confusion, increase transparency, and provide decision-makers with support when making decisions based on the City’s climate action goals.

 What are the benefits of this change?

-This amendment to align the Regional Plan and the City’s well-established climate action goals will provide several benefits to the community.
-First, formally recognizing the climate action efforts of the City of Flagstaff and its partners will increase understanding within the Flagstaff community.
-This amendment will help readers of the Regional Plan understand the extent of the City’s climate goals, how the City is taking climate action and where to look for detailed information on the implementation of the Regional Plan goals.
+This amendment to align the Regional Plan and the City’s well-established climate action goals provides several benefits to the community.
+First, formally recognizing the climate action efforts of the City of Flagstaff and its partners increases understanding within the Flagstaff community.
+This amendment helps readers of the Regional Plan understand the extent of the City’s climate goals, how the City is taking climate action, and where to look for detailed information on the implementation of the Regional Plan goals.

-This amendment will also increase transparency.
+This amendment also increases transparency.
 Since the 2018 adoption of the Flagstaff Climate Action and Adaptation Plan, the City of Flagstaff has endeavored to incorporate climate change concerns and climate action into its decision-making processes.
-However, the broad nature of the Regional Plan greenhouse gas emissions reduction goal does not specify the extent of emissions reductions needed.
-In the development review process, staff and other decision-makers do not have strong climate action goals and policies to refer to for guidance in decision-making.
-Meanwhile, applicants may provide details on the environmental features or climate benefits of their projects.
-Strengthening the Regional Plan’s climate action goals and policies will clarify the importance of climate action and provide both applicants and decision-makers with a more current reflection of the City’s climate change and climate action priorities.
+However, the broad nature of the original Regional Plan greenhouse gas emissions reduction goal did not specify the extent of emissions reductions needed.
+Prior, in the development review process, staff and other decision-makers did not have strong climate action goals and policies to refer to for guidance in decision-making.
+Meanwhile, some applicants provide details on the environmental features or climate benefits of their projects.
+Strengthening the Regional Plan’s climate action goals and policies clarifies the importance of climate action and provides both applicants and decision-makers with a more current reflection of the City’s climate change and climate action priorities.